-Dealing with Unpaid Commercial Rent Arrears
+Dealing With Collection of Commercial Rent Arrears

-The circumstances of Commercial Rent arrears and their leases tend to differ greatly but the main options to deal with the problem are:
+The circumstances of Commercial Rent Arrears and their leases tend to differ greatly, but the main options landlords can choose to deal with the problem are:

-- Commercial Rent Arrears Recovery (CRAR)
+Forfeiture, Commercial Rent Arrears Recovery (CRAR) and Pursuing A Guarantor.

 Forfeiture, or “re-entry”, is the landlord’s right to terminate the lease if the tenant is in breach of any of its covenants.

-Many commercial leases provide for the landlord to have the right of re-entry if rent remains unpaid for a specific period of time.
+If Commercial rent remains unpaid for a specific period of time, the landlord will have the right of forfeiture as outlined in the lease.
 If the provisions for re-entry within the lease have been satisfied, the landlord can in most cases peaceably re-enter the property and recover possession of the respective premises.